About the Book

 - Publish Date Feb 11, 2011

-- Tags Carol Carter, The Italian Suite, watercolor painting, acrylic painting, St. Louis, Mount Vernon, Rusty Freeman, Alexander Nehamas, Dave Hickey, Susanne Perling Hudson, Suzi Gablik, Kristen Langefeld, Marty Chapo, Marty Koch, Marty Chapo Koch, Barbara Archer, Stan Strembicki, Rosemary Strembicki, Washington University, Sam Carter, Principia College, Maryville University, hill town, hill town village, Mediterranean, Firenze, Duomo, paintings, Florence, Renaissance, watercolor, acrylic, Tuscany, Italy, Cedarhurst, Arno, Toscano, Fiesole, sunset, Lucca, Italia
+- Keywords Carol Carter, The Italian Suite, watercolor painting, acrylic painting, St. Louis, Mount Vernon, Rusty Freeman, Alexander Nehamas, Dave Hickey, Susanne Perling Hudson, Suzi Gablik, Kristen Langefeld, Marty Chapo, Marty Koch, Marty Chapo Koch, Barbara Archer, Stan Strembicki, Rosemary Strembicki, Washington University, Sam Carter, Principia College, Maryville University, hill town, hill town village, Mediterranean, Firenze, Duomo, paintings, Florence, Renaissance, watercolor, acrylic, Tuscany, Italy, Cedarhurst, Arno, Toscano, Fiesole, sunset, Lucca, Italia

 Carol Carter was born in Sumter, South Carolina, received her BFA at Principia College in Elsah, Illinois and her MFA at Washington University in St. Louis, Missouri.
 Having spent several years of her childhood in Florida, Carter’s work often includes images of water and tropical themes.
 She works in watercolor and acrylic media and is recognized internationally in both.
 She has exhibited in numerous countries and has received many international awards and accolades.
 Carter’s work is represented in many public and private art collections.
 Carol Carter lives in St. Louis, Missouri.
 She splits her time between painting in her studio, teaching, and traveling.